If you love pan-grilling recipes, then you must be a fan of cast-iron skillets.

 So, a rough landing can create a crack or scratches on the cooktop-surface.

-Any Pots or pans that have a magnetic exterior base will correctly be working on the induction ranges.
+Any cookware which has a magnetic exterior bottom will work excellent on the induction ranges.

 But I have a piece of good news for you!!!

-As we have discussed earlier, the ferromagnetic substance has a flatter base that only works on the induction-cooktop.
-The cast iron (CI) skillets have all of these properties.
+As I have told you earlier, any induction-compatible pan must have ferromagnetic flatter outer bottoms.
+The cast iron (CI) skillets have these two properties.

-So, technically it works fine on these ranges.
+So, technically it works fine on these stovetops & oven.

-Enameled CA cookware has a significantly smoother wall surface, which reduces the risks of scratches on the cooktop surface.
+Enameled cast iron cookware has a significantly smoother wall surface, which reduces the risks of scratches appearing on the cooktop glass surface.
 But still, they are heavy, so improper lifting can ruin the burner spot area.

 There are various types of induction ranges available on the market; you may choose whichever you want.

 However, always remember, skillet diameter should be one inch greater than the burner diameter.

 If the skillet diameter is less than the burner’s spot diameter, the eddy current will be failed to heat-up the cast iron.